 First we will do the MS Flow side of things.
-So open the Microsoft Flow portal and sign in (or register if you haven't yet).
-Next select the "My Flows" and click on the "Create from blank" button:
+So open the Microsoft Power Automate portal and sign in (or register if you haven't yet).
+Next select the "My Flows" and click on the "New Flow -> Automated cloud flow" button:

 This will be our incoming API to call Microsoft Flow using an HTTP Post request.